adaptingadapting/Holberton-SpeedrunAllChecksPercent/README.md

 This repo is for speedrunning the first three months of alx, each project and repo will have its own folder inside of which there will be the tasks

+day 7 and 8: i finidhes ddoubly linked lists and hash tables and im set up to do the shell project, hash tables reminded me of bit manipulation in how even if its a little new it was still entertaining (more so than doubly linked lists at least).

 day 6: after a little break for christmas im back stronget than even, i completed singly and more singly linked lists justs now and im ready for bit manipulation which im starting, should be done in a few hours and getting ready to crush the doubly linked lists project

 day 5: today i only completed two projects, variadic functions and printf, but t